wp-plugins/nextgen-facebook/readme.txt

 = Q. What is the difference between the Pro and <em>Free</em> versions? =

-**A.** [The Pro version of NGFB Open Graph](http://surniaulula.com/extend/plugins/nextgen-facebook/) allows you to customize the Open Graph title, description, image, number of images/videos included, and enable / disable social buttons for each individual Post and Page.
+**A.** [The Pro version of NGFB Open Graph](http://surniaulula.com/extend/plugins/nextgen-facebook/) allows you to customize the Open Graph title, description, image, number of images / videos included, and enable / disable social buttons *for each individual Post and Page*.
 You can also enable a file cache to save social sharing images and JavaScripts locally, and provide URLs to these cached files instead of the originals (improving the page load times in most cases).
 If you use a CDN or dedicated server to handle static content, the Pro version also includes a URL rewriting feature.

 **The *Free* version of NGFB Open Graph is not really "Free"** -- it has taken many months to develop, test, fine-tune and support.
 The *Free* version is a complete, stable, well supported, and feature rich plugin.
 If you appreciate the work and effort I've put into this plugin, please [purchase the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) as a way to help with the continued development and support of NGFB Open Graph.